-- 4.45 A new Target Operating Model was adopted in 2020-21.
-In order to deliver the Council's ambitious plans and the Council's core functions through the new Target Operating Model, the structure of the senior team needed to be reviewed and accountabilities aligned accordingly.
-Following the implementation of a revised senior management structure, the next phase was a wider review of roles and responsibilities across the organisation in 2021-22 to ensure re-alignment of the structure to meet future challenges and meet council objectives.
-This resulted in the implementation of revised departmental structures in October 2021 to ensure that capacity in the organisation was better aligned with priorities.
-The restructure aimed to create a more flexible, resilient and effective workforce structure.
-The process included the introduction of job families to give clearer paths for career progression and greater flexibility in recruitment. - 4.46 A key element of the Council's service planning is to maximise the investment in staff through staff training and development including using the Apprenticeship Levy.
-Council officers completed an e-Learning package including key legislation and policies.
-This was also available to Members. - 4.47 All employees have objectives identified as part of their appraisal and have regular reviews with their managers to discuss progress.
-The organisation's appraisal process has been updated in 2021-22 with a new "My Contribution" appraisal process rolled out for 2022-23.
-The new process more clearly links employees' objectives to the Council Strategy and involves an in-depth beginning of year review and end of year evaluation, with monthly reviews through the year. - 4.48 Members are required to complete a comprehensive induction following their election and receive an induction pack including all relevant policies and procedures.
-All members are given the opportunity and encouraged to develop individual personal development plans to identify development needs. - 4.49 The Council works across a range of partnerships and collaborative arrangements and uses commissioning and procurement processes to maximise capacity by delivering services in the most effective and efficient way. - 4.50 The Council has a Programme Management Office (PMO) to ensure that we have a clear focus on the priority programmes and projects we want to achieve.
-The PMO includes dedicated internal personnel to co-ordinate resources, internally and externally, for successful delivery of the projects and programme outcomes.
-There is visible sponsorship for Programmes by the Sponsoring Group (Senior Management Team) and direction and oversight from elected members through the Executive.
-There is an established Programme and Project Framework, which includes a control framework

-- setting out who does what, when and how risks and issues are escalated.
-A dashboard records progress of all projects which is scrutinised at monthly meetings of the programme boards. - 4.51 To improve the outcomes from procurement and contract management, the Procurement team have held a series of training workshops for managers and members.
-In 2021-22 these included workshops on: contract exit; carbon reduction in contracts; risk management; selection process in the procurement lifecycle including financial due diligence checks.
-Templates and guidance for projects and procurement have been updated and added to in 2021-22.
+- officers completed an e-Learning package including key legislation and policies.
+This was also available to Members. - 4.42 All employees had objectives identified as part of their appraisal and had regular reviews with their managers to discuss progress.
+The organisation's appraisal process was updated in 2021-22 with a new "My Contribution" appraisal process rolled out for 2022-23.
+The new process more clearly linked employees' objectives to the Council Strategy and involved an in-depth beginning of year review and end of year evaluation, with monthly reviews through the year. - 4.43 Members are required to complete a comprehensive induction following their election and received an induction pack including all relevant policies and procedures.
+All members were given the opportunity and encouraged to develop individual personal development plans to identify development needs. - 4.44 The Council worked across a range of partnerships and collaborative arrangements and used commissioning and procurement processes to maximise capacity by delivering services in the most effective and efficient way. - 4.45 The Council had a Programme Management Office (PMO) to ensure a clear focus on the Council's priority programmes and projects.
+The PMO included dedicated internal personnel to co-ordinate resources, internally and externally, for successful delivery of the projects and programme outcomes.
+There was visible sponsorship for Programmes by the Sponsoring Group (Senior Management Team) and direction and oversight from elected members through the Executive.
+The Council also had in place an established Programme and Project Framework, which included a control framework setting out who does what, when and how risks and issues are escalated.
+A dashboard recorded progress of all projects which was scrutinised at monthly meetings of the programme boards. - 4.46 To improve outcomes from procurement and contract management, the Procurement team held a series of training workshops for managers and members.
+In 2022-23, these included workshops on 'Challenges in procurement' including challenges due shortages, price increases, and post Covid, and workshops relating to actions required as part of LGR in identifying all contracts and grants.
+A Joint workshop with Procurement and Internal Audit on Procurement Fraud identified potential 'red flags' in the procurement process, which may indicate fraud and or corruption.
+Templates and guidance for projects and procurement were updated and added to in 2022-23, including a Procurement Code, which set out all the steps in the procurement and contract management lifecycle.
+The Procurement team at Allerdale also led on a number of joint procurements with other Cumbria authorities before transfer to Cumberland.
+These included hybrid mail, elections system and GIS systems.